Stock FAQs: IPOs

 How to participate

-If you're interested in participating in a new issue equity:
+If you're interested in participating in a new issue equity offering:

-2. Sign up for Fidelity IPO AlertsLog In Required.
-Fidelity IPO Alerts keep you apprised of deal updates, which can contain important information about price changes and other changes to the offering.
+- Sign up for Fidelity IPO AlertsLog In Required.
+Fidelity IPO Alerts make you aware when new offerings are available and keep you apprised of deal updates for offerings in which you have submitted an indication of interest.
 All change notifications to the offering will be communicated via Fidelity Alerts.

 With new issue offerings through Fidelity Investments, customers must confirm their indication of interest after effectiveness and pricing.
 By confirming your indication of interest you are informing Fidelity that you are interested in placing an order to buy shares at the offering price.
 Customers who confirm their indication of interest are not guaranteed an allocation of shares.
 Customers who do not confirm their indications of interest are not eligible to receive an allocation of shares.